alberti42/tmux-fzf-links/README.md

    set-option -g @fzf-links-editor-open-cmd '/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl'
    ```

-2. **`fzf-links-browser-open-cmd`**: This option specifies the command for opening the browser.
+2. **`@fzf-links-browser-open-cmd`**: This option specifies the command for opening the browser.
 User `%url` as the placeholder for the url to be opened.

 3. **`@fzf-links-fzf-display-options`**: This option specifies the arguments passed to `fzf-tmux` and, subsequently, to `fzf`.
 Refer to the respective man pages of [`fzf-tmux`](https://github.com/junegunn/fzf#fzf-tmux) and [`fzf`](https://github.com/junegunn/fzf#options) for detailed documentation of the available arguments.